-- (a) By 01 May each year, the By-Laws & Elections Subcommittee shall announce any designated limited-term and instructor position(s) to be filled in the next Senate election cycle and indicate the term of office for each position. - (b) By 01 September each year, the By-Laws & Elections Subcommittee shall invite nominations for any such designated faculty position(s) to be filled within their respective constituencies, and shall provide a list of all constituency members eligible to serve and/or to vote in the election. - (c) Nominations shall be submitted in writing, signed by the nominee and two eligible voters, not later than 15 September each year. - (d) Within one week of the close of nominations, the By-Laws & Elections Subcommittee shall inform the respective constituencies of any position(s) filled by acclamation, and, where required, announce the days/times when voting will be conducted for any contested position(s). - (e) Voting for contested positions shall be by secret ballot.
+- (d) Within one week of the close of nominations, the By-Laws & Elections Committee shall inform the constituency of any position(s) filled by acclamation, and, where required, announce the days/times when voting will be conducted for any contested position(s). - (e) Voting for contested positions shall be by secret ballot.
 Candidates shall be listed on the ballot in alphabetical order.
 Eligible voters may vote for as many candidates as there are contested seats on the ballot.
-Voting by proxy shall not be permitted. - (f) At the close of voting in each designated constituency, the ballots shall be counted and verified by two faculty scrutineers, appointed by the By-Laws & Elections Subcommittee, who are eligible to vote in the respective constituencies but who are not standing for Senate election. - (g) Elections for contested positions shall be completed by 30 September each year.
-The By-Laws & Elections Subcommittee shall notify the respective constituencies of the results within three days of the close of voting. - (h) If any election or acclamation results in vacancies on any of the designated constituencies, these vacancies will be filled in turn by the Faculty of Arts and Science, then the Schulich School of Education and then the Faculty of Applied and Professional Studies.
+Voting by proxy shall not be permitted. - (f) At the close of voting, the ballots shall be counted and verified by two faculty scrutineers, appointed by the By-Laws & Elections Committee, who are eligible to vote but who are not standing for Senate election. - (g) Elections for contested positions shall be completed by 30 September each year.
+The By-Laws & Elections Committee shall notify the results within three days of the close of voting. - (h) If any election or acclamation results in vacancies, these vacancies will be filled in turn by the Faculty of Arts and Science, then the Faculty of Education and Professional Studies.